Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Reusing Opportunities in the Serverless Clouds

-\paragraph*{Task caching} Task caching is the act of capturing and reusing the end result of a task (function) execution.
-Due to the stateless nature of functions in the serverless systems, this caching technique can be deployed in a transparent way from the user.
+\paragraph*{Task caching} Task caching is the act of capturing and reusing the result of a task (function) execution. \revisedagain{For stateless functions}, this caching technique can be deployed transparently from the user's perspective.
 The cached data can be quickly identified by making use of the hash value of the function call signature that is composed of the function name and its arguments \cite{mao2012cache}.
-The cache table can be either shared across users (\ie public) or maintained separately for each individual user (\ie private).
+The cache table can be either shared across users (\ie public) or maintained separately for each user (\ie private).
 Unarguably, a public cache table maximizes the likelihood of data reusability across functions of all users.
 However, it can be vulnerable to cache poisoning attacks \cite{wallenta2010detecting}.
-Alternatively, a private cache table offers a better security via segregating the cache table either based on the user or the function~\cite{SecureDedup}.
+Alternatively, a private cache table offers better security via segregating the cache table either based on the user or the function~\cite{SecureDedup}.

 \paragraph*{Intermediate data caching} Intermediate data caching maintains partial results of the execution, rather than the final result.
-The technique is usually suited to large tasks with multiple computing steps, in which caching the intermediate result offers a higher chance of reusability than caching the final result~\cite{arteaga2016cloudcache,wu2020autoscaling,sreekanti2020cloudburst}.
-Intermediate result caching can be offered in form of a key-value storage for the (stateful) functions \cite{carlson2013redis}.
+The technique is usually suited to \revisedagain{a workflow} with multiple computing steps, in which caching the intermediate result offers a higher chance of reusability than caching the final result~\cite{arteaga2016cloudcache,wu2020autoscaling,sreekanti2020cloudburst}. \revisedagain{For example, consider a two-stage calculation where the result of the first stage is fed to the second stage.
+If the first stage only has a few possible input parameters that take a long time to compute, and the second stage is fast, but has a large domain of possible input parameters, then, caching the result of the second stage yields a poor cache-hit, whereas, caching the result of the first stage (intermediate result) leads to a more reusable caching.
+In a serverless platform, } intermediate result caching can be carried out via a key-value storage for the (stateful) functions \cite{carlson2013redis}.
 To achieve reusability, this caching technique requires the function code to explicitly store and retrieve partial results from the caching system.
-Thus, it is not transparent from the user.
+Thus, it is not transparent from the user's perspective.